Make a complaint

 Antisocial Behaviour Investigation Team (ASBIT): If you are experiencing antisocial behaviour from your neighbours, ASBIT may be able to help.

 Area Housing Offices: If there are any issues regarding communal areas in your Council-owned building, your local Housing Office should be notified.

 Guidance notes for the job application process: Information and advice about our recruitment process is available.

 Councillors: Complaints against Councillors should be referred to The Commissioner for Ethical Standards in Public Life in Scotland (CESPLS).

 External Committee Members: External Members are anyone who is on a committee and isn't a Councillor.
-Please write to: Head of Legal and Democratic Services, Town House, Broad Street, Aberdeen, AB10 1AQ or email: email@example.com
+Please write to: Chief Officer - Governance, Town House, Broad Street, Aberdeen, AB10 1AQ or email: email@example.com